ireneliu521/dsp/03-command_line.md

 `ls -Glp`

 > > $ ls (list all all files and directories in the working directory)
-    $ ls -a (listing hidden files / files starting with a dot '.')
+    $ ls -a (lists hidden files / files starting with a dot '.')
     $ ls -l (lists files and directories as a table)
     $ ls -t (orders files and directories by the time they were last modified)
     $ ls -lh (lists files and directories as a table and shows sizes in human readable format)